-9.04 When an Employee is laid off or discharged, all wages and vacation and statutory holiday pay, together with the Record of Employment form, the Apprenticeship Work Record Book, and/or any other documents or records required to be returned to the Employee shall, to the extent possible, be given to the Employee on the date of termination.
-In no event shall they be given or sent to the Employee any later than the working day following the time of termination.
-9.05 If the Employee prefers, they may arrange with their Employer to pick up their pay and records at the office of the Employer no later than on the afternoon of the working day following termination of employment.
-When an Employee quits, they shall give their supervisor 1 hours' notice and their 9.06 pay and records will be mailed to them or given to them at the central pay office of the Employer on the next regular pay day.
-9.07 Notwithstanding the provisions in Clauses 9.04, 9.05, and 9.06 above, in circumstances where the Employee is being paid by direct deposit, the final pay will be paid on the next regular pay day when the time owing would have been normally payable.
-9.08 In the event of a layoff or discharge, 1 hours' notice shall be sufficient, 1 hour's pay may be given in lieu of notice.
-No notice is required for termination for just cause.
-9.09 (a) If an Employer fails to pay the monies due as stated under Clauses 9.04 to 9.08 of this Collective Agreement, the Employer shall pay the Employee for such time, up to a maximum of 4 hours pay for each 24 hours that the Employee has been kept waiting for their monies, commencing with the day after the Employer has been notified by the Union, on behalf of the

-Employee, of non-receipt of pay.
-This time period shall exclude Saturdays, Sundays, and Statutory Holidays.
+- 9.04 When an Employee quits, they shall give their supervisor 1 hours' notice and their pay and records will be mailed to them or given to them at the central pay office of the Employer on the next regular pay day. - 9.05 Notwithstanding the provisions in Clauses 9.03, and 9.04, above, in circumstances where the Employee is being paid by direct deposit, the final pay will be paid on the next regular pay day when the time owing would have been normally payable. - 9.06 In the event of a layoff or discharge, 1 hours' notice shall be sufficient, 1 hour's pay may be given in lieu of notice.
+No notice is required for termination for just cause. - 9.07 (a) If an Employer fails to pay the monies due as stated under Clauses 9.03 to 9.06 of this Collective Agreement, the Employer shall pay the Employee for such time, up to a maximum of 4 hours pay for each 24 hours that the Employee has been kept waiting for their monies, commencing with the day after the Employer has been notified by the Union, on behalf of the Employee, of non-receipt of pay.
+This time period shall exclude Saturdays, Sundays, and Statutory Holidays. - (b) No payment for waiting time shall be applicable when a clerical and/or mathematical error is made in calculating monies due as stated under Clauses 9.03 or 9.06, nor under circumstances beyond the control of the Employer.
+The Employer shall mail the balance due within 24 hours or as agreed to between the Employer and the Union. - 9.08 If the regular pay day falls on a Statutory Holiday, Employees shall be paid on the preceding working day.